robertliwpe/rlicons/wp-content/plugins/leadin/readme.txt

-=== HubSpot All-In-One Marketing - Forms, Popups, Live Chat ===
+=== HubSpot - CRM, Email Marketing, Live Chat, Forms & Analytics ===
 Contributors: HubSpotDev, leadin
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: hubspot, crm, forms, popup, live chat, email, contact form, newsletter, marketing, lead generation, mailchimp, constant contact
-Requires at least: 4.0
+Tags: CRM, Email Marketing, Live Chat, Forms, Analytics, Popups, Newsletter Requires at least: 4.0
-Tested up to: 5.2
+Tested up to: 5.3
 Requires PHP: 5.6
-Stable tag: 7.17.2
+Stable tag: 7.28.0

-HubSpot All-In-One Marketing, is a free all-in-one marketing plugin that allows you to easily use HubSpot forms, popups, and live chat on your WordPress site and create and send email campaigns.
-If you’re already a HubSpot user, the plugin lets you connect your HubSpot account to your website without any code.
+Capture, organize and engage web visitors with free forms, live chat, CRM (contact management), email marketing, and analytics.
+Easy to use, no coding.

 == Description ==

-*HubSpot All-In-One Marketing is the ultimate free plugin for WordPress if you want to grow your email list, manage your contacts, and send marketing emails all through HubSpot’s free CRM.*

-The free plugin includes lead capture tools like forms, popups, live chat, and an integrated free contact database (CRM).
-Once you grow your email list you can also send email campaigns and manage your digital ads through HubSpot.
-All these features work immediately with no developer help needed.

-HubSpot All-In-One Marketing automatically captures form submissions from your site and adds them to the fully integrated WordPress CRM, even if they come from a different tool.

-By adding this plugin to your WordPress site, you’ll gain access to HubSpot’s free CRM, marketing, sales, and customer service tools, as well as HubSpot Academy, our free online educational resource.

-Here’s how HubSpot All-In-One Marketing will help you capture more leads and grow your email list.

-*Forms & Popups: To grow your email list*

-Build and add forms and popups to your website in minutes using the drag and drop form builder.
-You can choose from four types of WordPress forms:

-- Inline form: A form you can embed directly on your site pages
-- Overlay modals: Center screen popups that appear on top of page content
-- Top banners: Small banners at the top of the page
-- Slide-in boxes: Small boxes that slide in from the side or bottom of the page

-If you’re already using a WordPress form tool on your site, HubSpot will automatically capture form submissions and add them to your contact database so you can manage them in one place.
-The plugin supports the popular form plugins like Ninja Forms, Gravity Forms, WPForms, Contact Form 7, and more.

-*Live Chat & Chatbots: Let your site visitors talk to you*

-HubSpot allows you to embed a <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">free live chat</a> module to your website and let site visitors chat with you.
-Using the plugin, you can set up the following WordPress live chat modules:

-- Support live chat: Answer questions your customers might have about your business through live chat
-- Sales live chat: Help answer questions your potential customers might have through live chat
-- Automated chatbot: Set up an automated chatbot to respond to your website visitors when you aren’t online to respond to live chat messages

-*Email Marketing*

-Send marketing emails to your contacts.
-Select an email design from our template library and use our drag and drop email editor to craft and send the perfect email.
-Then analyze your email performance to see how each contact interacted with your email.

-*Simple Email Automation*

-Send an automated email when someone fills out a form, submits a popup form, or sends a message on live chat.
-Automated emails are helpful for engaging with your subscribers and customers at the time that matters most: when they’re engaging with you.
-All emails you send including open and click rates, will be automatically logged in the integrated WordPress CRM so you can see exactly who opens and clicks your emails.

-*Fully Integrated Customer Relationship Management*

-HubSpot All-In-One Marketing comes with a <a href="https://www.hubspot.com/products/crm?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">free HubSpot CRM</a>.
-When someone fills out your form, their data is sent directly to your HubSpot CRM so you can easily organize and segment your contacts into lists.
-HubSpot provides the easiest-to-use WordPress CRM and allows you to store up to 1 million contacts for free.

-*Built-in Analytics: To improve your conversions*

-Built-in analytics makes it clear which pages and traffic sources drive the most conversions so you can keep doing what’s working.

-*Full Plugin Feature List*

-- <a href="https://www.hubspot.com/products/marketing/forms?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Forms</a>: Easily create WordPress contact forms in minutes using HubSpot’s drag and drop form builder.
-- Dashboard: A central hub for your marketing analytics.
-Learn which forms, popups, and live chat modules get the most submissions and pages and traffic sources drive the most conversions.
-- <a href="https://www.hubspot.com/products/marketing/lead-flows?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Popups</a>: Add a user-friendly popup form to your WordPress website with ease using HubSpot’s form builder.
-- <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Live Chat</a>: Add a live chat widget to your WordPress site so visitors can chat with you.
-- <a href="https://www.hubspot.com/products/marketing/email?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Email Marketing</a>: Use the drag and drop editor to design and send email campaigns.
-- Simple Email Automation: Send an automated email whenever someone fills out a form or popup or sends a message on live chat.
-- <a href="https://www.hubspot.com/products/crm?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">WordPress CRM</a>: A single simple database for contact management.
-- Integrations: Easily connect to MailChimp, Shopify, Magento and more.

-*What do people have to say about HubSpot All-In-One Marketing - Forms, Popups, Live Chat?*

-> "I have been in sales and marketing for over 12 years and literally have NEVER liked one of the contact management tools that I have used... and then HubSpot came along and waved their magic sales wand and made a contact management tool that is actually sales-minded, works great, and integrates seamlessly with WordPress." - Caylin White, Head Marketing Buff, WP Buffs

-> “HubSpot educates marketers beyond just the anonymous analytics they get from Google Analytics.
-Instead, it digs down to individual users.” – Michael Shoup, Founder / CEO, 12South Marketing

-> “HubSpot dramatically cuts down the time I spend on marketing.
-We used to spend tons of time generating very few inbound leads, but those numbers have gone through the roof with minimal effort.” – Brian Ruhlmann, Director of Sales & Marketing, AdmitHub

-== Support ==

-Having trouble with the plugin? <a href="https://community.hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Browse our HubSpot Community page</a> for help documentation and support.
+THE MOST POWERFUL & EASY TO USE CONTACT MANAGEMENT (CRM), EMAIL MARKETING, LIVE CHAT, FORMS & ANALYTICS PLUGIN

+<a href="https://www.hubspot.com/products/wordpress?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot</a> enables you to grow your business better.
+It helps turn visitors into leads, nurture them into customers, and measure your business growth.

+With HubSpot’s free plugin you can easily:

+- Engage visitors with <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">live chat and chatbots</a>, and convert leads with forms & popups.
+- Build beautiful, responsive <a href="https://www.hubspot.com/products/marketing/email?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">email newsletters</a> and nurture your leads with marketing automation campaigns.
+- Manage your entire contact database with HubSpot’s free <a href="https://www.hubspot.com/products/crm?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">CRM</a>, and group contacts together with the built-in list builder.
+- Measure your business growth with analytic dashboards.

+What’s included in HubSpot’s free WordPress plugin:

+**CRM & CONTACT MANAGEMENT PLATFORM**

+Your website forms will automatically sync with your HubSpot CRM so you can easily manage your contacts, segment them into lists, and see every interaction they've had with your website.
+This plugin creates & updates each contact record with a unified timeline of the contact’s page views, live chat conversations, form submissions, and more.

+**EMAIL NEWSLETTER & MARKETING AUTOMATION**

+Build beautiful, responsive newsletters to send to your contact database with HubSpot’s easy-to-use, <a href="https://www.hubspot.com/products/marketing/email?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">drag and drop email builder</a>.
+Send an automated email anytime someone fills out a form or engages with your live chat & chatbots.

+Don’t want to have to design emails yourself?
+HubSpot comes with 20+ pre-designed templates so all you have to do is add your content and press send.

+All emails are automatically logged in your CRM and include reporting for opens and clicks so you can measure each email’s engagement.

+**FORMS & POPUPS**

+Create beautiful <a href="https://www.hubspot.com/products/marketing/forms?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">forms and popups</a> on your website in minutes using the intuitive drag and drop builder.
+Choose which pages you want your popups displayed on with HubSpot’s advanced filtering based on your visitors’ behaviors.

+Rather stick with your existing forms and popup tools?
+That’s fine too!
+HubSpot integrates with most WordPress form and popup builders out-of-the-box so you don’t have to worry about a thing.

+**LIVE CHAT & CHATBOTS**

+Add <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">live chat</a> to your website and easily engage & help your site visitors.
+Add 24/7 <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">chatbots</a> to your website to help automate lead capture and support.
+Now you can help your visitors while you sleep!

+**BUILT-IN ANALYTICS & DASHBOARDS**

+Built-in analytics makes it easy to understand which sales and marketing actions are driving the most success… and which ones you need to fix.
+Easily see how your forms, popups, live chat & chatbots, email marketing, and sales follow-ups are helping grow your business.

+**SEAMLESS INTEGRATIONS**

+Happy with the tools you’re using?
+Now you can easily integrate HubSpot with over <a href="https://ecosystem.hubspot.com/marketplace/apps?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">300 native integrations</a> including Gravity Forms, WooCommerce, Stripe, and more.
+HubSpot also works great with Zapier, so you can easily connect your tools together.

+**WHAT PEOPLE ARE SAYING ABOUT HUBSPOT - CRM, EMAIL MARKETING, LIVE CHAT, FORMS & ANALYTICS?**

+“HubSpot was a big factor in helping us scale WP Buffs to $1M in revenue.
+Their plugin and sales CRM made our sales process so much more professional and kept us fully organized as we grew from 1 salesperson to 4.
+Plus, the reporting dashboards allow me to know where our sales game is strong and where we can still improve with just a few clicks.
+Needless to say, I'm all in on HubSpot.” – **Joe Howard, Founder & CEO, WP Buffs**

+“HubSpot educates marketers beyond just the anonymous analytics they get from Google Analytics.
+Instead, it digs down to individual users.” – **Michael Shoup, Founder / CEO, 12South Marketing**

+“HubSpot dramatically cuts down the time I spend on marketing.
+We used to spend tons of time generating very few inbound leads, but those numbers have gone through the roof with minimal effort.” – **Brian Ruhlmann, Director of Sales & Marketing, AdmitHub**

 == Installation ==